pc-101/recipe-cookbook/README.md

 - Cookbook favorites and shopping list items persist under `cookbook:v1` and `shopping-list:v1` keys in `localStorage`.
 Clear them via DevTools to reset.
 - The recipe modal uses Spoonacular’s HTML summary—sanitization is not applied, so only use keys from trusted sources.
 - Adjust Tailwind design tokens in `tailwind.config.js` to match your brand or integrate with other starters in the suite.
+- When the recipe modal is open, page scrolling is automatically locked.
+Close the modal or press `Esc` to release it.